AurelicButter/AniList-Node/documentation.md

 - `profile.donatorTier` | Check if the user is a donator
 - `profile.moderatorStatus` | Check if the user is a moderator
 - `profile.updatedAt` | Timestamp of the last update of the user
+- `profile.isFollower` | [Requires login] Checks if the searched user is following the logged in user.
+- `profile.isBlocked` | [Requires login] Checks if the logged in user has blocked the searched user.

 ## Stats Unique
 - `stats.watchedTime` | Total amount of watch time on the user's anime list